gruntwork-io/docs/docs/reference/modules/terraform-aws-asg/server-group/server-group.md

   # server group role.
 This policy should be created outside of this module.
   role_permissions_boundary = null

+  # The name prefix that is used for the server group role.
+  role_prefix = "server-group-"

   # Whether the root volume of each server should be deleted when the server is
   # terminated.
   root_block_device_delete_on_termination = true